Fraser Tartan Shawl Knitting Pattern

 The shawl is knit in a series of stripes and then the plaid effect is woven into the shawl afterward.

-There is a step by step below on how to create the woven plaid and tassels.
+There is a step-by-step below on how to create the woven plaid and tassels.

 Scroll down for the free pattern or you can purchase a printer-friendly, ad-free PDF here.